ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 paths for custom modules.

 If you typically just put your SuiteScripts under the `SuiteScripts/` folder directly then simply extract the zip directly into your project folder.
-The library uses **EC_** as a file prefix in the root to help prevent name collisions.
-It also creates a **DataAccess** folder, so make sure you don't already have a folder named as such.

 __NOTE: NetSuite Limitation__
 NetSuite SuiteScript 2.0 appears to have a defect where you can't _create_ a complete sample like